serkannpolatt/softforfinance/README.md

 ### Usage
 To use the stock analyzer application:

-- Install the necessary dependencies by running the command: pip install streamlit numpy pandas yahoo_fin matplotlib mpld3 pandas_ta sklearn fpdf.
+- Install the necessary dependencies by running the command:

+      `pip install streamlit numpy pandas yahoo_fin matplotlib mpld3 pandas_ta sklearn fpdf`

-- Execute the code by running: streamlit run stock_analyzer.py.
+- Execute the code by running:

+      `streamlit run stock_analyzer.py.`

 - The Streamlit server will start, and the application will open in your browser.

 - Enter the desired stock ticker symbol in the text input field.
-If no ticker is entered, the default ticker "GOOG" will be used.
+If no ticker is entered, the default ticker `GOOG` will be used.

 - The application will retrieve the stock data and display the entered ticker.
 You can then explore the various technical indicators, predictions, and charts.